Hyper Interdisciplinary Conference Tokyo 2026

 Outline of Lecture

-Japan Tobacco Inc., Teral Corporation, Lipidome Labs Inc.
+Teral Corporation, Japan Tobacco Inc., Pioneer Corporation, Lipidome Labs Inc.

 Knowledge Manufacturing Ignition (Ignition: ignition, ignition) is a project prototyping program that brings together researchers, ventures, business companies, and producers from different fields who gather on site.